Space Babies: Broadcast

 "Space Babies" was first released in the United Kingdom on BBC iPlayer on 11 May 2024 and in the United States on Disney+ on 10 May; followed by a broadcast on BBC One at 6:20 pm.
 The episode was released alongside "The Devil's Chord" which aired immediately after.
 The episodes were given an early screening exclusive for critics on 6 May.
 The episode is the first non-special to air since the thirteenth series finale "The Vanquishers" (2021).

 Disney+ handled international distribution of the episode outside of the United Kingdom and Ireland.

 Ratings

 Overnight viewing figures estimate that the episode was watched by 2.6 million people on its BBC One broadcast, 200,000 more than the following episode.
 Louise Griffin from Radio Times attributed the low ratings to the episode's launch on BBC iPlayer nearly twenty hours previously.
 Griffin stated that it was likely that the episode was viewed by significantly more people.
-The episode received a total of 4.01 million consolidated viewers.
+The episode received a total of 4.62 million consolidated viewers across 7 days, and a total of 5.70 million consolidated viewers across 28 days.
 As of 21 June 2024, "Space Babies" was seen by 5.9 million viewers.